kimmobrunfeldt/egtest/README.md

 It is possible to define custom code which will be injected on each example before running.
 For Python code, *egtest* adds current working directory to *sys.path* to make imports possible.

 *Currently there's no sensible way to add custom injections without modifying [egtest/injecthooks.py](egtest/injecthooks.py).*

+## Motivation

+I wrote this to test [examples for Nap](https://github.com/kimmobrunfeldt/nap#examples), which is a convenience wrapper for *requests*.
+[Doctest](https://docs.python.org/2/library/doctest.html) has similar functionality but you need to start every line in example with `>>>`.
+It makes the example harder to follow.
+[Sphinx](http://sphinx-doc.org/) supports running examples like *egtest* does but Sphinx is a bit heavyweight and it supports only Python.

 ## Contributing